-The ISO and Incident commander will ensure that roof temperatures within the burn areas do not exceed 900 degrees F. The floor temperature should not exceed 400 degrees F. The incident commander, ISO, and instructor will ensure the duty of temperature monitoring is completed.
-By using TIC, Hot spotter, and or the temperature monitoring system.
+The ISO and Incident commander will ensure that roof temperatures within the burn areas do not exceed 900 degrees F. The floor temperature should not exceed 400 degrees F. The incident commander, ISO, and instructor will ensure the duty of temperature monitoring is completed by using either the Thermal Imager Camera and or the temperature monitoring system.